adriangonzalez-code/microservices-springboot-springcloud/README.md

    > docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management

 3. Run Config Server API
+4. Run Eureka Server
-4. Run Accounts, Cards and Loans Services
+5. Run Accounts, Cards and Loans Services
+6. Run Cloud Gateway Server

 **Optional**

-5. Go to `https://console.hookdeck.com/` and execute the commands of the step 2
+7. Go to `https://console.hookdeck.com/` and execute the commands of the step 2
-6. If an error message is displayed in the console regarding `401 Unauthorized`, execute the below command
+8. If an error message is displayed in the console regarding `401 Unauthorized`, execute the below command
    > hookdeck logout

-7. Copy the URL displayed in the console within Webhooks section in Config server GitHub repository
+9. Copy the URL displayed in the console within Webhooks section in Config server GitHub repository

 ## Run Docker Compose